newnetdev/NetworkToCode-Class/slides/M05_Ansible.md

 # Lab Time

-- Lab 7 - Using the Ansible Command Module
+- Lab 12 - Using the Core Command Module
+- Lab 13 - Issuing Ping Commands and Saving the Responses
+- Lab 14 - Continuous Compliance with IOS

+---

+# ADD CONTENT LAB 15 & 16

 ---